- Blocked websites in China: highlights and latest news

 In December 2017, the Skype app disappeared from the App Store and other app markets in China.
 Even so, Skype has never stopped working in China.

-Apps have not been blocked, but the App Store has blocked users located in China from downloading these apps, which means that you will not be able to download VPN apps or update them unless you have a VPN active on your phone (manually configured or by downloading the app in advance).
+App Store blocks users located in China from downloading VPN apps, which means that you will not be able to download any VPN or update it unless you have a VPN active on your phone (manually configured or by downloading the app in advance).

 TikTok is blocked in China